 ◊ The place is not going to remain open for much longer, or at least it shouldn’t

 - Caribbean-inspired fare and tapas style dining.
 This place is not a great restaurant for the area, but just a plain outstanding place to eat, period.
 The chef is originally from Miami.
 The tacos are simply outstanding, as are the yuca fries.
 If you don’t like the pork belly tacos then we just can’t be friends.

 - Fine dining at its finest.
 The only reason I wouldn’t rate this as my #1 restaurant is that, because it is fine dining, it is on the pricey side and is a place that is going to be special-occasion-only, at least until Yelp or Trip Advisor buys this site from me for several million :).
 But this is not only the best food in the Beech Mountain area but actually a top-10 restaurant in all of North Carolina.
 It is a gourmet experience that you have to try at some point, but make a reservation well in advance.

 - This place is spectacular.
 One would definitely not expect to find a higher-end, cajun restaurant in the mountains but here it is!
-This family-owned restaurant has been in business for more than 34 years and has even been recognized by Wine Spectator Magazine.
+This family-owned restaurant has been in business for more than 35 years and has even been recognized by Wine Spectator Magazine.
 It’s definitely a little on the pricier side, but it’s not over-priced.
 Please make sure somebody gets the BBQ Shrimp because it’s just that good.
 After 35 years in downtown Banner Elk they recently re-located to a new spot around the corner on Main.
 I didn’t think it was possible to improve upon their dining expereince but they proved me wrong.
-This is my new go-to spot for fine dining on the mountain and my wife’s absolute favorite date-spot.
+This is my new go-to for fine dining on the mountain and my wife’s absolute favorite date-spot.